urani-trade/solana-dev-onboarding-rs/chapters/01_intro.md

 <br>

-* A program address does not lie on the ed25519 curve, so it has no valid private key and cannot generate a signature.
+* A program address does not lie on the ed25519 curve, so it does not have a valid private key and cannot generate a signature.

 * However, a program address can be used by a program to issue an instruction that includes itself as a signer.